sheenest/Recurrent-Neural-Network-Theory/README.md

 # Instructions
 Simple download and open 'RecurrentNeuralNetwork.html' to view the project report.
-To run the code, first ensure R Shiny is installed.
+To run the code, first ensure RStudio is installed.
 Then, open 'SML.RProj'.
 With the opened R Project, double click on 'RecurrentNeuralNetwork.Rmd' to open the R Markdown File.
 Note: The R Markdown file may take up to 10 minutes to run due to the training of the RNN and LSTM models.